 The investigation into Sunday’s accident is still ongoing, and Lexton Law will update this article as more information becomes available.

 “The thoughts and prayers of everyone at Lexton Law are with the family and friends of Edwin Jackson during this difficult time.
 Edwin was obviously loved by all who knew him, and was a shining example of an altruistic person that genuinely enjoyed giving back to his community.
-We hope justice will be served in this tragic accident,” said the attorneys from Lexton Law, a firm that specializes in personal injury and wrongful death cases.
-Lexton Law has been instrumental in winning high figure settlements for clients for over 40 years, and employs state of the art technology to ensure maximum recovery in every case.
+We hope justice will be served in this tragic accident,” said the attorneys from Lexton Law.
+Lexton Law has been instrumental in winning high figure settlements for clients over the years, and employs state of the art technology to ensure maximum recovery in every case.